Career Opportunities with a Leading Family-Owned Vet

 Our team consists of a team of around 30 animal-lovers, including 8 experienced veterinarians.
 We aim for the gold-standard of care for our patients with a strong focus on creating a positive client and patient experience that is low stress.

-We are seeking a highly motivated qualified Puppy Class Instructor to replace our current trainer, who has (after being with the practice for over 15 years), decided to explore another opportunity.
+We are seeking a highly motivated qualified Puppy Class Instructor to replace our current Saturday trainer, Katie Bedrossian, who has (after being with the practice for over 15 years), decided to cease weekend work due to family commitments.

-This is a fantastic opportunity for a newly qualified or experienced trainer to teach puppies and their parents in a well-established Puppy Preschool and K9 Kindy, without the hassle of running your own business.
+This is a fantastic opportunity for a trainee, newly qualified or experienced trainer to teach puppies and ‘puppy parents’ in a well-established Puppy Preschool and K9 Kindy, without the hassle of running your own business.

 Classes are held on-site downstairs in a dedicated ‘puppy training room’ at Turramurra Veterinary Hospital, located in Sydney’s Upper North Shore.